What are benefits in kind?

 The rules as to how childcare schemes operate are quite complex.
 To qualify the scheme must be registered or approved childcare and it must be made available to all employees.
 The child must be the employee's own child or a child for whom the employee has responsibility.

-When deciding whether or not to take up childcare vouchers offered by your employer, you also need to check the impact on your tax credits claim.
+When deciding whether or not to take up childcare vouchers offered by your employer, you also need to check the impact on any claim for tax credits or universal credit.

 On the GOV.UK website, you can use the A to Z list of expenses and benefits to see the tax and NIC treatment of any benefits your employer gives you.